Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Contact Information: Number and email address.
 LinkedIn profile

-Summary: Organised and meticulous recent college graduate with the degree of Marketing and prior experience in research into market conditions and data analysis.
-Excellent communication and teamwork skills acquired through volunteer and internship work.
-In search of a marketing entry-level position to transfer skills and experience to a professional work environment.
+Summary: Organised and detail-oriented recent college graduate with the degree of Marketing as well as experience in research on market trends and analysis of data.
+Solid communication skills and teamwork gained through internships and volunteer work.
+Are you looking for a position in the entry-level market to bring skills and expertise in a professional environment.

 Education: